scttfrdmn/lens/CONTRIBUTING.md

 2. Search existing GitHub Discussions
 3. Open a new Discussion in Q&A category

-Thank you for contributing to AWS IDE!
+Thank you for contributing to Lens!
 Your efforts help make cloud-based research tools more accessible to the academic community.